francisfuzz/actions-tapas/README.md

-# actions-tapas
+# Actions by Example

-A collection of helpful tapas-sized workflows for GitHub Actions.
+A collection of helpful workflows for GitHub Actions.
+Heavily inspired by @mmcgrana's work on [Go by Example](https://github.com/mmcgrana/gobyexample).